So you just got some sick new ink.

 Is it safe to go running after getting a new tattoo?
 How about lifting weights?
 Yoga?

 The general rule is to wait around 24-48 hours before exercising.
-But advice varies and if you're careful and follow some cautionary guidelines, you can get back to running pretty much right away.
+But advice varies and if you’re careful and follow some cautionary guidelines, you can get back to running pretty much right away.
+Ask your tattoo artist for the best estimate of what and when it’s safe to do as your new tattoo heals.

 In this article we’ll go into some detail about tattoo after care and how it relates to exercise and running, what to look out for, and what to do if you screw up your new tattoo.